Gabriele Ferzetti: 1960s

 Ferzetti began to work on American projects.
 He starred as Lot in John Huston's biblical epic, The Bible: In the Beginning...
 (1966), based on the Book of Genesis.
 He also made his television debut with his appearance in two episodes of the American spy series, I Spy.
 Ferzetti starred in A ciascuno il suo (We Still Kill the Old Way, 1967) under director Elio Petri, and the TV series Dossier Mata Hari.
-Ferzetti featured in a total of eight films released in 1968, including Marcello Fondato's I protagonisti, Salvatore Samperi's Grazie zia, José María Forqué's Un diablo bajo la almohada, Roberto Faenza's Escalation, Alberto De Martino's Roma come Chicago, and Sergio Leone's western epic, Once Upon a Time in the West, in which he played Morton, the railroad baron, opposite acclaimed actors Henry Fonda and Charles Bronson.
+Ferzetti featured in a total of eight films released in 1968, including Marcello Fondato's I protagonisti, Salvatore Samperi's Come Play with Me, José María Forqué's A Devil Under the Pillow, Roberto Faenza's Escalation, Alberto De Martino's Bandits in Rome, and Sergio Leone's western epic, Once Upon a Time in the West, in which he played Morton, the railroad baron, opposite acclaimed actors Henry Fonda and Charles Bronson.

-In 1969, Ferzetti starred in Giuliano Montaldo's crime film, Gli intoccabili.
+In 1969, Ferzetti starred in Giuliano Montaldo's crime film, Machine Gun McCain.
 The film was entered into the 1969 Cannes Film Festival.

-He next starred in Un bellissimo novembre, directed by Mauro Bolognini.
+He next starred in That Splendid November, directed by Mauro Bolognini.
 The film, based on a novel by Ercole Patti, united Ferzetti and Gina Lollobrigida once again in the leading roles.
 Ferzetti's most important performance in 1969, and arguably the role he is most associated with, internationally, was his role as distinguished organized crime boss Marc-Ange Draco in the 1969 James Bond feature On Her Majesty's Secret Service.

 Directed by Peter Hunt, Ferzetti plays the father of Tracy di Vicenzo (Diana Rigg), who promises James Bond (George Lazenby) a handsome dowry for marrying her; they fall in love and marry anyway.
 Hunt had spotted Ferzetti in an Italian film, which he and Harry Saltzman were supposed to be reviewing another actor in, and both were immediately drawn to Ferzetti and persuaded the producers to test Ferzetti.
 However, despite speaking good English, his lines were dubbed by British actor David de Keyser, due to Ferzetti's strong Italian accent.
 In the end of the film, his character Draco's resources are vital in aiding Bond to destroy Ernst Stavro Blofeld's base at Piz Gloria.
 His final release of 1969 was L'amica, directed by Alberto Lattuada.